-Postdoctoral Fellow: Researched and applied deep learning-based computer vision techniques to improve neutral particle identification and directional sensitivity in gas TPCs:
+Interim Postdoctoral Fellow (PI: Sven Vahsen): Continued PhD work of applying deep learning-based computer vision techniques to improve neutral particle identification and directional sensitivity in gas TPCs:

-- Developed a custom Monte Carlo digitizer for our TPCs that reduces both memory consumption and computation time by over an order of magnitude compared to our previous digitizer. - Implemented a data-driven tuning of simulation parameters, leading to statistical agreement between the 3D spatial-charge distributions of observed and simulated nuclear recoils in our TPCs. - Generated millions of 3D voxel images with this simulation pipeline to train a 3D convolutional neural network to classify event directions, evaluated it on lab measurements, and found significant event-level head/tail recognition to sub-20 keV{ee} nuclear recoils. - Invited to present this work as an early career plenary speaker in the Coordinating Panel for Advanced Detectors (CPAD) 2022 workshop
+- Developed custom simulations for our group's TPCs that led to a 10-fold reduction in both memory consumption and computation time compared to previous implementations - Implemented a data-driven tuning of simulation parameters, leading to topological agreement between the 4D spatial-charge distributions of observed and simulated events - Wrote and trained custom ResNets on these simulated 4D event images, evaluated them on lab measurements, and ultimately demonstrated, for the first time, statistically significant vector head/tail recognition in sub-20 keV{ee} nuclear recoil tracks. - Invited to present this work as an Early Career plenary speaker in the Coordinating Panel for Advanced Detectors (CPAD) 2022 workshop.